Encyclopedia of Frequently Asked Questions

 Learn More

-Countering America’s Adversaries Through Sanctions Act (CAATSA)
+What is the Countering America’s Adversaries Through Sanctions Act (CAATSA)?

 The “Countering America’s Adversaries Through Sanctions Act” (CAATSA) became law on August 2, 2017.
 It created a rebuttable presumption that significant goods, wares, merchandise, and articles mined, produced, or manufactured wholly or in part by North Korean nationals or North Korean citizens anywhere in the world are made with forced labor and prohibited from importation under the Tariff Act of 1930.